-CBC – A Complete Blood Count that measures the haemoglobin levels and counts your red and white blood cells.
+CBC – A Complete Blood Count that measures the hemoglobin levels and counts your red and white blood cells.

-This blood test will help you know if you are anaemic, or suffering from an infection.
+This blood test will help you know if you are anemic, or suffering from an infection.

 BSL – A test that’s usually advised by a doctor to check your Blood Sugar Levels.
 People with a hectic daily schedule, who don’t follow a set eating and sleeping pattern and whose diet includes more of junk food (because of their schedules) are advised to take this test.
 So, if you belong to this category, do enquire with your family physician about it.

-LIPID PROFILE – This test measures your cholesterol, LDL (Bad cholesterol), HDL (Good cholesterol), and triglycerides (fats) in your blood).
+LIPID PROFILE – This test measures your cholesterol, LDL (Bad Cholesterol), HDL (Good Cholesterol), and triglycerides (fats) in your blood).
 This test is for those who have a poor diet, follow no exercise regimen and have irregular sleeping patterns.
-Excess levels of these fats is harmful for your health.
+Excess levels of these fats are harmful to your health.
 It clogs arteries and keeps your heart from functioning normally.

 SERUM CALCIUM – To check your calcium levels.